philips-software/license-scanner/docs/architecture.md

 Toolkit](https://github.com/nexB/scancode-toolkit) command-line tool.
 (This includes the "ExtractCode" tool to unpack a number of common archive formats.)

+### Matching licenses in source code
+Finding license references in source code consists of matching the content of (text) files to (quite) flexible templates.
+If a template matched is found, it is an indication of a _potential_ license reference.
+Each such match yields a license, a score expressing the (un)certaintly of the reference, and a source code fragment where the match occurred.

+License templates typically contain a mix of verbatim text, replaceable sections (where e.g. author names are inserted), and omitable (optional) fragments.
+The matcher typically ignores whitespace, bullets and section numbers, capitalization and punctuation.
+Typical matchers also normalize word spelling and e.g. the copyright symbol.
+As license indications in source code occur in comments, a scanner typically strips comment delimiters for specific file extensions from the source code before matching.

+_Note that the License Scanner service delegates license matching to ScanCode Toolkit, and only processes the results of the matching process._

 ### Package identification
 To unambiguously identify packages across multiple clients, the choice was made to identify packages using [Package URLs](https://github.com/package-url/purl-spec).
 Every package is identified by a URI that consists of the following elements:

 ```
 pkg:<type>/[<namespace>/]<name>@<version>